Guerra24/LRReader/Privacy.md

 The App does not track usage in any way.

 ### Error and crash reports
-AppCenter is used to collect logs without any user information.
+Sentry is used to collect logs without any user information.
 You may opt-out by disabling collection in the app settings.